Looking for immune system support?

 A whopping 70% of your immune system can be found in your gut, so supporting your gut health is of utmost importance when it comes to achieving optimal health.

-Your gut is made up of both “good” and “bad” bacteria and probiotics are the ultimate good guys who send the bad guys packing.
+Your gut is made up of both “good” and “bad” bacteria and probiotics are the ultimate good guys who keep the bad guys in check.

 There, now you’re equipped with seven new ways to support your immune system.
-These tips are good any time of year, but they are extra important now.
 With the right nutrients and healthy habits, you can help support your body’s defenses.
+Check out other blogs with tips for healthy living at Amway Connections.
+And to learn more about Nutrilite™ supplements, visit the links below.